-Environmental protection
+12. Environmental protection

+12.1.
 Environmental policy, environmental management system, and compliance with environmental legislation

-Environmental policy GRI 103-1, GRI 102-11
+12.1.1.
+Environmental policy [GRI 103-1, 102-11]

-Management's priority objectives within Inter RAO's Environmental Policy are: mitigating the negative environmental impact of industrial companies, including decreasing emissions of pollutants into the atmosphere and water bodies, the sustainable use of water resources by thermal power plants, and reducing the production of industrial waste.
+Management's priority objectives within Inter RAO's Environmental Policy are: mitigating the negative environmental impact of industrial enterprises, including decreasing emissions of pollutants into the atmosphere and water bodies, the sustainable use of water resources by thermal power plants, and reducing the production of industrial waste.